 Home remedies for psoriasis on the scalp can help ease some symptoms, but they’re not proven cures.
 To help reduce psoriasis symptoms, it can help to combine home remedies with the right medical treatment.

 Psoriasis is a common skin condition that causes skin cells to quickly build up on the skin’s surface.
 For those who have lighter skin tones, it can appear pink or red with a silvery white scale.
 On medium skin tones, it can appear salmon-colored with a silvery-white scale.
 On darker skin tones, psoriasis could look violet with gray scale.
 It can also appear dark brown and difficult to see.

 Psoriasis is also itchy, and sometimes the patches can be painful and may crack and bleed.
 Often, this condition affects the scalp, forehead, back of the ears, and neck.
 In this case, it’s called scalp psoriasis.

 Scalp psoriasis is a chronic condition, meaning that it

 tends to come and go over time.
 Often, it’s triggered or worsened by certain

 factors such as:

 - drinking alcohol

-Most doctors recommend topical medications, light therapy, and medications that affect the entire body to treat scalp psoriasis.
-But it can help to combine medical treatment with home remedies to help reduce scalp psoriasis symptoms.
+Most doctors recommend topical medications, light therapy, and medications that affect the entire body to treat scalp psoriasis, but some home remedies may also help.